ijl/orjson/README.md

 printing, and not supporting all standard library options.

 orjson supports CPython 3.5, 3.6, 3.7, and 3.8.
 It distributes wheels for Linux,
 macOS, and Windows.
-It is dual licensed under the Apache 2.0 and MIT licenses.
+The manylinux1 wheel differs from PEP 513 in requiring glibc 2.18, released 2013, or later. orjson is licensed under both the Apache 2.0 and MIT licenses.
 The repository and issue tracker is [github.com/ijl/orjson](https://github.com/ijl/orjson), and patches may be submitted there.